-Income taxes - The Plan is intended to be a qualified plan under Section 401(a) of the Code and related state statutes, and the trust, which is a part of the Plan, is intended to be exempt from tax under Section 501(a) of the Code.
-The Plan has received a favorable determination letter dated January 15, 2004.
+Income taxes -The Plan is intended to be a qualified plan under Section 401(a) of the Code and related state statutes, and the trust, which is a part of the Plan, is intended to be exempt from tax under Section 501(a) of the Code.
+The Plan has been amended since receiving a favorable determination letter dated January 15, 2004.

-Reconciliation of financial statements to Form 5500-The differences between the information reported in the financial statements and the information reported in the Form 5500 arise primarily from presenting the financial statements on the accrual basis of accounting.
+Reconciliation of financial statements to Form 5500 - The differences between the information reported in the financial statements and the information reported in the Form 5500 arise primarily from presenting the financial statements on the accrual basis of accounting.

-Risks and uncertainties - The Plan provides for various investment options in any combination of investment securities, including Company common stock, offered by the Plan.
+Risks and uncertainties - The Plan provides for various investment options in any combination of investment securities, including Company common stock (currently capped at 25%, see Note 2 below), offered by the Plan.
 Investment securities are exposed to various risks, such as interest rates, market fluctuations and credit risks.
 Due to the risk associated with certain investment securities, it is at least reasonably possible that changes in market values, interest rates or other factors in the near term would materially affect participants' account balances and the amounts reported in the statements of net assets available for benefits and the statements of changes in net assets available for benefits.